ECON-105 Elements of Economics

 Analyzes how consumers, businesses and suppliers of labor and other resources make their choices.
 Covers how individual markets for products and resources determine resource allocation, wages, prices, income distribution and levels of production.
 Students may earn credit for only ECON-313 or ECON-315.
-Prerequisites: ECON-105, or both ECON-201 and ECON-202.
+Prerequisites: One course in calculus or quantitative methods and either ECON-105, or both ECON-201 and ECON-202.

 ECON-315 Managerial Economics

 A study of the application of economic theory and methods to business and administrative decision-making processes, emphasizing the role that economic analysis plays in managerial decisions.
 Quantitative methods and tools - such as simple regression analysis, statistics, time series forecasting models, linear programming, and spreadsheet- packages - are introduced to assist students in gaining better insight into the methods of economic analysis and the applications of managerial economics to real-life decisions.
 Students may earn credit for only ECON-313 or ECON-315.
 Prerequisites: ECON-105 or both ECON-201 and ECON-202.

 ECON-322 Introduction to Econometrics